carmengmz/circRNA/README.md

 From every result (follow the links) we retrieve the id of the BioProyect: PRJNA390278 and 	PRJNA390988.

 Once we have the BioProyect id, we will retrieve the ids of the SRA Runs in: https://www.ncbi.nlm.nih.gov/Traces/study/ (under the column Run) and we will build a text file separated by tabs called <b>phenodata.txt</b> with two columns: <b>File</b> and <b>Group</b>.
-In our [example](https://github.com/carmengmz/circRNA/tree/master/example) we will work with three samples of each group:
+In our [example](https://github.com/carmengmz/circRNA/tree/master/example) we will work with six samples of each group:

 ```
 File        Group
 SRR5679909  coronary
 SRR5679908  coronary
 SRR5679907  coronary
+SRR5679906  coronary
+SRR5679905  coronary
+SRR5679904  coronary
 SRR5712482  normal
 SRR5712483  normal
 SRR5712484  normal
+SRR5712485  normal
+SRR5712486  normal
+SRR5712487  normal
 ```

 Now we can run the script [Download.R](https://github.com/carmengmz/circRNA/blob/master/src/Download.R) to download the <b>*.sra</b> files.
 The <b>phenodata.txt</b> file must be in the working directory.
 In a Unix like S.O. command line we will type: